Procore Technologies (PCOR)

 Billings is a non-GAAP metric that is often called “cash revenue” because it shows how much money the company has collected from customers in a certain period.
 This is different from revenue, which must be recognized in pieces over the length of a contract.

-Procore Technologies’s billings came in at $351.8 million in Q3, and over the last four quarters, its growth slightly lagged the sector as it averaged 13.6% year-on-year increases.
-This performance mirrored its total sales and suggests that increasing competition is causing challenges in acquiring/retaining customers.
+Procore Technologies’s billings punched in at $464.5 million in Q4, and over the last four quarters, its growth slightly outpaced the sector as it averaged 15.1% year-on-year increases.
+This performance aligned with its total sales growth and shows the company is successfully converting sales into cash.
+Its growth also enhances liquidity and provides a solid foundation for future investments.

 7. Customer Base